Should I Consult a Hospital or Dentist for a Dental Emergency? Emergency Dentistry Near Me

 Dental emergencies aren’t always life-threatening — some of them may be severe and need immediate attention without being life-threatening.
 If you break or crack your tooth, either through trauma or while eating something hard, you should contact your emergency dental clinic.
 You must contact your emergency dental clinic if your tooth gets knocked out because you have a short window — 30 minutes to 1 hour — within which the tooth can be saved and reattached.
 If you go to a hospital, you may have to wait for your turn in a crowded emergency room, which may make your tooth impossible to save.
 You can also go to your dental clinic if you have an infection or an abscessed tooth unless the dental issue is making it hard to breathe or swallow.
 Whatever the dental issue may be, you must contact your dentist and follow their advice.

-What to do if your regular clinic for emergency Dentist near me isn’t open.
+What to do if your regular clinic for an Emergency Dentist near me isn’t open.

 Dental clinics don’t stay open 24/7.
 You may find a dental clinic that stays open during Saturdays and late in the days, but you probably won’t find a dental clinic open all the time.
 As such, you may also get a dental emergency during a time when your dental clinic isn’t open, and you can’t contact your emergency dentist.
 If your dental emergency isn’t life-threatening, you can call your dentist to ask for their advice.
 If they ask you to go to a hospital, do that.
 And if they say you can schedule an appointment for when the clinic is open, do that.
 Emergency dentists often provide their patients with after-hours emergency care — your dentist may also ask you to visit them even if the dental clinic is closed.
 You’re good as long as you do everything in consultation with your emergency dentist and go to a hospital if they’re not available.